-Auckland Transport (AT) in partnership with St Heliers community representatives is working hard to make key changes to your neighbourhood that will improve the connection between the beach and shops and make it safer to walk, bike, or drive around St Heliers village.
+Auckland Transport (AT) in partnership with St Heliers community representatives has completed making key changes to this neighbourhood that has significantly improved the connection between the beach and shops and made it safer to walk, bike, or drive around St Heliers village.

-Project status: Construction - Last updated 19 November 2021.
+Project status: Construction completed.
+Last updated 22 June 2022.

 Project zone: Central

-This safety project will make a big difference to people who visit St Heliers Bay and the village area.
+This safety project is now complete and has made a big difference to people who visit St Heliers Bay and the village area.
 We started work on this project in 2021 and made improvements to this area so that it is a safer space for people to use.

 - No net loss of car parking.